 On bass and vocals: Rich Summoner

 Rich has played bass for 40 years, starting back in the late 1970s, and also plays guitar.
 He has played many different styles as well, and loves to recreate the bass lines of Sting.
-Rich plays a fretted Jazz bass, that looks very similar to Sting's old, beat up Jazz, a couple of fretless Precision basses, Fender bass amps, and also uses an Octaver pedal to get the 8 string bass sounds.
+Rich plays a fretted Jazz bass, that looks very similar to Sting's old, beat up Jazz, a fretless red Precision bass, and a Fender Precision bass, in sunburst, like the bass Sting used on the Ghost in the Machine recordings.
+Rich also uses Fender bass amps, and an Octaver pedal to get the 8 string bass sounds.
 Rich has sung vocals for just as long, in many styles.
 Rich loves the challenge of trying to recreate the stage persona of Sting, during the heyday of The Police, from 1978 to 1983.

-Rich has just added a Roland PK5a bass pedal to his setup; for songs like "Don't Stand So Close".
+Rich uses a Roland PK5a bass pedal to his setup; for songs like "Don't Stand So Close".
+Rich has just added a TC Helicon vocal processor to add harmonies to many of the songs.

 The Outlandos are located in Cambridge, Ontario, Canada.
 We are willing to travel, so please contact us.